supertref/Reex/doc/README.md

-ReeCore
+UnnyCore
 =====================

 Setup
 ---------------------
-Reex is the original reecore client and it builds the backbone of the network.
-However, it downloads and stores the entire history of reecore transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Unny is the original unnycore client and it builds the backbone of the network.
+However, it downloads and stores the entire history of unnycore transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run reecore on your native platform.
+The following are some helpful notes on how to run unnycore on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/reecore-qt (GUI, 32-bit) or bin/32/reecored (headless, 32-bit)
+- bin/32/unnycore-qt (GUI, 32-bit) or bin/32/unnycored (headless, 32-bit)
-- bin/64/reecore-qt (GUI, 64-bit) or bin/64/reecored (headless, 64-bit)
+- bin/64/unnycore-qt (GUI, 64-bit) or bin/64/unnycored (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run reecore-qt.exe.
+Unpack the files into a directory, and then run unnycore-qt.exe.

 ### OSX

-Drag reecore-Qt to your applications folder, and then run reecore-Qt.
+Drag unnycore-Qt to your applications folder, and then run unnycore-Qt.

 ### Need Help?

-* Join our Telegram Channel [Telegram Channel](https://t.me/Reecore_official)
+* Join our Telegram Channel [Telegram Channel](https://t.me/Unnycore_official)

 Building
 ---------------------
-The following are developer notes on how to build reecore on your native platform.
+The following are developer notes on how to build unnycore on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)